SkeldJS/Hindenburg/pages/Plugins/advanced/custom-protocol-messages.md

 > Check out {@page ./receiving-protocol-messages.md} to learn how to handle your custom messages sent by clients.

 ## Sending custom messages
-Sending custom messages in Hindenburg is just as simple as instantiating the class, for example:
+Sending custom messages in Waterway is just as simple as instantiating the class, for example:
 ```ts
 connection.sendPacket(
     new ReliablePacket(